Cynthia Kortman WestphalAssociate Professor of Musical Theatre

 - 2463 Walgreen

 Cynthia Kortman Westphal is an associate professor and has been on faculty with the Department of Musical Theatre since 2004.
-Her Broadway credits include A Christmas Story, (written by Oscar- and Tony-winning graduates Benj Pasek and Justin Paul) as well as The Lion King, where she was an original company member, associate music director, conductor, and keyboard player for seven years.
-In addition, she conducted the first national tour of A Christmas Story and played keyboards for the show’s run at Madison Square Garden.
-Additional Broadway credits: Miss Saigon (keyboards) and The Gershwins Fascinating Rhythm (music supervisor, music director, conductor).
+While on sabbatical in 2018-19, she music directed the first national tour of the Tony-winning production Come From Away, and conducted over 400 performances in 30 cities across the US and Canada.
+Broadway credits include The Lion King, where she was an original company member, associate music director, conductor, and keyboard player for seven years, and A Christmas Story, (written by Oscar- and Tony-winning UM musical theatre department graduates Benj Pasek and Justin Paul).
+She also conducted the first national tour of A Christmas Story and played keyboards for the show’s run at Madison Square Garden.
+Additional Broadway credits: Miss Saigon (keyboards) and The Gershwin’s Fascinating Rhythm (music supervisor, music director, conductor).